hitalos/pg2hugo/README.md

         "updatedAt" AS lastmod,
         bs,
         LENGTH(bs) AS length
-   FROM attachments
+   FROM attachs
-   ORDER BY sortPosition, src;
+   ORDER BY "sortPosition", src;
 ```

 ## Configuring